ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 In image processing, slightly different terminologies are used.
 Instead of having a signal/system, here we have an input image(signal) and an image kernel (system).
 As images are nothing but matrices, the kernel (also known as filters) is a matrix (usually smaller than your image) used to apply effects on an image such as blurring, sharpening, outlining etc.

-The covolution operation here as well, involves shifting and adding.
-The kernal slides over the image.
+The convolution operation here as well, involves shifting and adding.
+The kernel slides over the image.
 As the kernel slides, an element-wise multiplication is performed with the pixels of the image.
 The sum of these multiplications becomes a pixel of the output/filtered image.

-Given below is an example of convolution operation between two matrices
+Given below is an example of convolution operation between two matrices:

 $$
 \begin{align*}